 Memory, for Max, Claire, Ida and Company (2005)

 Alan King’s documentary about a Jewish retirement home in Toronto beautifully illustrates the adage that destiny is character.
-That it does so in the context of a fate shared by most individuals who make it to senescence--marginalization in a world in which they serve no further purpose--makes that insight all the more poignant.
+That it does so in the context of a fate shared by most of us who survive to senescence--marginalization in a world in which we serve no further purpose--makes that insight all the more poignant.

-An array of pre- and quasi-scientific discourses from astrology to the Enneagram has accounted for human character, with varying degrees of perspicacity.
-The sheer variety of dispositions occasions wonder, each resembling a set of unexamined prejudices; instinctive interpretive strategies wearing the mask of self-evidence.
-And while every one claims singularity, to a trained eye the collective range of individual difference reduces to a cast of repeating characters.
-King's documentary contains a compendium of their strategies at life's closing days and hours.
+An array of pre- and quasi-scientific discourses has accounted for human character, with varying degrees of perspicacity.
+With every disposition resembling a set of unexamined prejudices, an interpretive strategy wearing the mask of self-evidence--the sheer variety occasions wonder.
+Each claims singularity, but in life as in art the collective range of individual difference readily reduces to a cast of repeating characters.
+King's documentary captures this compendium of coping strategies at their closing days and hours.

-An intersection of proclivities, afflictions, and fixations, a single life does not suffice to develop its myriad possibilities, nor to exorcise the ghosts that haunt it.
-Yet each of us, at life's terminal stage, is called to offer summation of a game rigged form the start.
-It's never obvious what's in and what out of our hands, but everyone has a play on the ball speeding toward them like a freight train.
+The intersection of proclivities, afflictions, and fixations, a single life does not suffice to develop its myriad possibilities, nor exorcise the ghosts that haunt it.
+Yet each of us, in our terminal stage, is called to offer summation of a game rigged form the start.
+It's never obvious what is in and what out of our hands, but everyone has a play on the ball speeding toward them like a freight train.

-The room of every Baycrest resident sports a wall of memorabilia--remnants of irreducibly individual lives reduced to a kind of museum display.
-An afterlife of sorts is already underway.
-Each guest hangs on to as much as they can fit of the distinctions that accrued to what must now be reckoned the lost cause their lives.
-Portraits, certificates, and trophies attesting mastery of skills and successful integration into communal life.
-Their self-substantiation as citizens a fait accompli, each prepares to become the same stranger to their public self as when first embarking on life's journey--unburdened or bereft, as temperament decrees
+The room of every Baycrest resident sports a wall of memorabilia--remnants of irreducibly individual lives reduced to a curated display.
+An afterlife of sorts is already underway, with each guest showing as much as they can fit of the distinctions that accrued to what must now be reckoned the lost cause their lives.
+Portraits, certificates, and trophies attesting mastery and successful integration.
+Their self-substantiation as citizens a fait accompli, each prepares to become the same stranger to their public self as when first embarking on life's journey--unburdened or bereft, as temperament decrees.

-Diminutive man-child Max Trachter shuffles about in suit and fedora like an old vaudevillian, a brow raised in perpetual bemusement.
+Diminutive Max Trachter shuffles about in suit and fedora like an old vaudevillian, a brow raised in perpetual bemusement.
 His bewildered innocence may be an inch thick, but it disarms all comers.
 Blithely unaware of the magnitude of his situation, he laughs up his sleeve at a joke no one else seems in on.
-One of those blissfully oblivious souls unattached to their own pain, whatever misfortunes Max suffered in life are firmly forgotten.
-We later learn he never married.
-Was bachelorhood the key to his surreal self-enchantment? or the lock on its portal?
+When it's revealed that he never married we can't help wondering if bachelorhood was the key to his surreal self-enchantment.

-Robust and deep-throated Claire Mandell is the resident voice-of-reason.
-She enjoys the authority a sense of responsibility brings--in her own estimation and that of the community.
+Robust and deep-throated Claire Mandell is the resident voice of reason.
+She enjoys the authority a sense of responsibility brings, in her own estimation and that of the community.
 Comfortable in her skin, she requires no one's permission to be who she is.
 For all her earnestness, her enchantment with Max inspires genuine silliness.
-She strokes his cheeks and showers him with kisses as if he were a new-born.
-“Oy, oy, oy,” they chant, dancing about in their second childhood.
-He is the dearest thing in her world--a blessing reserved for the righteous.
+She strokes his cheeks and showers him with kisses; new-born with every encounter.
+“Oy, oy, oy,” they chant, dancing about in second childhood.
+The dearest thing in her world--Max is the blessing reserved the righteous.

-Ninety-three, Fay Silverman periodically breaks into tears as she looks out a window like some lost school girl.
+At ninety-three Fay Silverman periodically breaks into tears as she peers out a window like some lost school girl.
 Everything in her life has diminished except her expectations.
 “I wish my son would come,” she confides with weary emphasis.
 “I’m so lonely...I wish I was dead.”
-Now dejected, now beside herself with glee, she wears her emotions on her sleeve, lamenting, exulting, and railing away as the world looks on.
+Now dejected, now beside herself with glee, she wears her emotions on her sleeve, lamenting, exulting, and railing away.
+Theatrics that once moved mountains now only raise eyebrows.

-Waving from across the hall in a game of virtual peekaboo, she makes reference to a new boyfriend downstairs.
-“I like men!” she exclaims in feeble affirmation.
+She waves impishly from across the hall in a game of virtual peekaboo, making reference to a new boyfriend downstairs.
+“I like men!” she exclaims with defiant resignation.
 An instant later she's turned inward, riveted by a sense of abandonment.
 When her son brings a watch from China her amazement knows no bounds.
 “I’m so excited!...I can’t help crying!”
 Maybe she just enjoys shedding tears, her daughter-in-law dryly suggests.
-With her gentle, maudlin volatility Fay is as out-of-place as her antiquated Christian name.
+In her gentle, maudlin volatility Fay is as out-of-place at Baycrest as her antiquated Christian name.

 When not despairing she puts the bravest face she can on her situation.
 “I'm still here because I said I want to be here.
 I’m a strong woman.
 I don’t give up.”
 In the fullest sense one only gives up once, of course.
-But Fay means something else--that to live is to look-forward.
-To expect miracles.
+But Fay means something else: that to live is to look-forward.
+To expect gifts, if not miracles.

 “I’ve been happy my whole life.
-As bad as it was, I was happy,” she affirms in closing judgment.
+As bad as it was...” she affirms in closing judgment.
 Thereafter she disappears from the documentary, leaving us to wonder not if but under what circumstances she passed from the world of the expectant.
 Protesting to the end, no doubt.

 Of all the characters in King's documentary Fay--in her credulousness vis-à-vis her own affective indications of reality--comes closest to embodying Sartre's verdict that man is a "useless passion."
-One who cannot help beginning and ending with the same want of purpose.
-Unless it be simply to go on existing.
+A being who begins and ends in the same want of purpose.
+Unless it be simply--to go on existing.

 Ida Orliff, a retired nurse and doctor’s assistant, had a blessed life.
 She considers herself lucky to have positive memories.
 Her one regret is not having anything to keep her occupied.
 “Life is funny,” she muses, preternaturally cheerful--"but the last years are not good.”
-As if asking for permission to be candid, reluctant to draw definitive conclusions whose weight barely registers, she appends words of grateful gladness, smirking convivially.
-She understands that the world will go on in all its crazy glory and does not presume to speak for the dead.
-Life is all there is, even in our ending.
-Diminished, yet still ardent
+As if asking for permission to be candid, reluctant to draw definitive conclusions whose weight barely registers, she appends words of grateful gladness with a convivial smirk.
+She knows the world will go on in all its crazy glory and does not presume to speak for the dead.
+Life is all there is.
+Even in the ending.
+Diminished, yet still ardent.

 The day comes when the news of Max’s passing must be broken.
 Residents and staff members gather in support.
-The favorite of Fortune, little Max, had a fall, was hospitalized, and promptly gave up the ghost.
-Head in her hands Claire remains incredulous, roundly defeated by the necessity of grasping the imponderable.
+The favorite of Fortune, little Max had a fall, was hospitalized, and promptly gave up the ghost.
+Cradling her head in her hands Claire remains incredulous, roundly defeated by the necessity of grasping the imponderable.
 “Where was I?
-Why wasn’t I told.”
+Why wasn’t I told?”

 What remains of life will go on in a profoundly diminished capacity.
 “I’ll never get over this,” she prophesies.